alxmtzr/GetYourLocalTime/README.md

 ## Overview

-This project is built using [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) and [Jetpack Compose](https://developer.android.com/jetpack/compose), enabling the app to run on multiple platforms (Android, iOS Desktop) with a single codebase.
+This project is built using [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) and [Jetpack Compose](https://developer.android.com/jetpack/compose), enabling the app to run on multiple platforms (Android, iOS Desktop) with a single codebase.
 The app features an interface where users can choose a country from a list and view the current local time for that selected country.